Hamlabs/ArcticTracker-Teensy/README.md

 # ArcticTracker
-APRS tracker based on Teensy 3
+APRS tracker based on Teensy 3 and ChibiOS/RT.